Skip to Content

 a street in Brussels with ornate buildings in the background

-One of the first things I do whenever I visit a new city is check into my accommodation and then head out for a wander.
+One of the first things I do whenever I visit a new city is check into my accommodation and head out for a wander.
 This is a great way to get a feel for the city and see what it has to offer.

 I often end up wandering in some random direction and never have a plan.
 I understand this isn’t to everyone’s taste, so going on a walking tour is a good option if you want something more structured.